PoshCode/PowerShellPracticeAndStyle/English.md

 and programers to write PowerShell code that can easyly be maintained in the real world and at the same time help enforce the best practices that the community has developed.
-##Table of Content
+## Table of Content

  ADD TABLE OF CONTENT HERE WHE FIRST DRAFT IS FINISHED

-###Code Layout
+### Code Layout

 * Avoid using aliases for cmdlets and advanced functions since aliases can change and make the code hard to read and understand for people not familiar with the alias.

-* Avoid using positional parameters or abreviations of the parameter names since it may make it hard to understand for a person maintaining the code.
+* Avoid using positional parameters or abbreviations of the parameter names since it may make it hard to understand for a person maintaining the code.
 It may introduce bugs in the code since a different parameter set may be in play instead of the intended one.

+* Avoid in scripts the use of `~` to represent the home folder since it changes depending on the provider the user is located at the time of execution, also it can be changed representing a whole other path.

+* when working with scripts always use full paths instead of relative paths since depending if using cmdlets or .Net API calls may use different paths as their default path.

-* Comment your code where it makes sense so as to make it more maintenable by a third party.
+* Comment your code where it makes sense so as to make it more maintainable by a third party.
 Try to avoid over commenting the code.

   Over comment: